sul-dlss-labs/estimation/0007-orcid-sul-pub.md

 This is the amount of time estimated for the above team to tackle the work as described.
 The estimate should be expressed as a range between two orders of magnitude, chosen from the below values, for a given number of team members at a given allocation (with the understanding that 100% of a DLSS engineer's time is roughly 75% of their "contact time," due to competing priorities and time spent in meetings):

 * 3-4 months, team of 2-3 engineers, each devoting 75% of his/her/their contact time.
+* potentially less with a full time, but work may not be sufficiently parallelizable

 ## Results